| | |

 Here's an actor who stubbornly re-defines the concept

+of screen heroism with every performance.
 In Krissh Hrithik is required to make

 the transition from a simpleton in the village with